gabrielbaron16/car-pooling-challenge-cabify/README.md

 * **200 OK** When the service is ready to receive requests.

-### PUT /cars
+### PUT /Cars

-Load the list of available cars in the service and remove all previous data (existing journeys and cars).
+Load the list of available Cars in the service and remove all previous data (existing Journeys and Cars).
 This method may be called more than once during the life cycle of the service.

-**Body** _required_ The list of cars to load.
+**Body** _required_ The list of Cars to load.

 **Content Type** `application/json`